andrewplummer/Sugar/CAUTION.md

   - `pad`, `padLeft`, and `padRight` now pad to the exact character.
 This means that `padLeft(20)` will produce a string exactly 20 characters long, instead of adding 20 characters worth of padding to the left side of the string as before.
 You can use `String#repeat` for the same effect as the old functionality.

 - Level: Major
+  - `Object.fromQueryString` now does not cast values by default.
+This means that all values in the resulting object are strings, unless `castBoolean` is true, which will cast boolean values of "true" and "false" only.
+Digits are no longer cast to numbers at all.
+Additionally, the "deep" argument is now removed.
+Deep parameters will always be parsed if they can be.

+- Level: Major
   - `Function#lazy` now has different arguments. `limit` is now the third argument with `immediate` taking its place as second.
 Additionally `immediate` -- which determines whether lazy functions are executed immediately then lock or lock then execute after a timeout -- is now false by default.

 - Level: Major